Issue Brief // Warrants & Due Process

 Agent transparency

-Identification and accountability when immigration agents exercise power.
+Identification and accountability when federal immigration agents exercise public authority.

 • HB 1044